harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 - Authenticating to Azure using a Service Principal and a Client Certificate
 - Authenticating to Azure using Managed Service Identity

-Authenticating to Azure using Azure CLI is great to get started, however you should switch to an independet authentication early.
+Authenticating to Azure using Azure CLI is excellent to get started, however, you should switch to an independent authentication early.

 *The other guy on the team may not have a local instance of `az` or think of the build server, it should not execute anything in the context of a human.*

 Authenticating to Azure using a *Service Principal (SP)* is more convenient.
 To configure this kind of authentication, either a combination of `ClientId` and `ClientSecret` or -for Service Principal identification by a certificate- the combination of `client certificate password` and `client certificate path` is required.
 To authenticate to Azure using a *Managed Service Identity (MSI)* at the `use_msi` variable must be `true` and a `msi_endpoint` can optionally be specified.
-Last but not least the acutal *Azure Environment* can be specified on the provider.
+Last but not least the actual *Azure Environment* can be specified on the provider.
 At this point you've to chose between `public` (default), `usgovernment`, `german` or `china`.

-Instead of putting those sensitive data into `.tf` files either `.tfvars` files or `Environment Variables` shoud be used.
+Instead of putting those sensitive data into `.tf` files either `.tfvars` Files or `Environment Variables` should be used.
 For the *Azure Provider*, the names of those environment variables are following the schema `ARM_{variablename}` so `ARM_ENVIRONMENT` or `ARM_USE_MSI`.

 No matter which kind of "authentication mechanism" used, `ARM_ENVIRONMENT` and `ARM_TENANT_ID` and `ARM_SUBSCRIPTION_ID` should always be specified.

-To keep things simple, this guide will stick with tokens being aquired by *Azure CLI*.
+To keep things simple, this guide will stick with tokens being acquired by *Azure CLI*.
 But *environment*, *tenant* and *subscription* will be pinned by using `Environment Variables`.

 ```bash
 export ARM_ENVIRONMENT=public